 - Make sure the door is tightly closed and use a bed sheet or blanket to fill the cracks around the door.

 - Open the window two-thirds at the top to allow hot air and gases to escape—and one-third at the bottom.
 Keep facing near the bottom opening.
 This will ease breathing until help arrives.
 Never break the window.
 This will result in an inability to control the influx of smoke from other floors.

 - Wave a towel or brightly colored shirt from the window to aid rescuers.
 The Fire Department will look for this sign.

 Evacuation Procedure for Students with Disabilities

-Students with disabilities or students with chronic medical, health or psychological conditions, whose illnesses or disabilities may interfere with their ability to evacuate, are encouraged to alert the Office of Disability Services (ODS) by completing the Disability Evacuation Assistance Registration form.
-This information will be shared with Columbia’s offices of Public and Fire Safety, Residential Life, Housing, and the local Fire Department of New York (FDNY).
-Students with disabilities with special evacuation needs are advised to contact the Office of Fire and Life Safety at (212) 854-8518 or email email@example.com for individual emergency preparedness and planning consultation.
+Students with disabilities or students with chronic medical, health or psychological conditions, whose illnesses or disabilities may interfere with their ability to evacuate, are encouraged to alert the Office of Disability Services (ODS).
+They will alert Columbia’s offices of Public and Fire Safety, Residential Life, Housing, and the local Fire Department of New York (FDNY) that a student needs assistance evacuating.
+Students with disabilities with special evacuation needs are advised to contact the Office of Fire and Life Safety at (212) 854-8518 or email firstname.lastname@example.org for individual emergency preparedness and planning consultation.